JWki/Portfolio/content/portfolio/gpu_skinning.md

 <!--more-->

 ...what truly breathes life into video games are animations!
-Having worked on [one project](../portfolio/vr_lab/index.html) before, I had only implemented the shader side of mesh skinning back then, with another team member implementing the actual animation playback.
-To close this in my opinion quite gaping hole in my practical experience, I set up a small self contained project covering the entire pipeline, from FBX file to in-game animation.
+Having worked on [one project](../vr_lab) that featured skeletal animation before, I had only implemented the GPU side of mesh skinning back then, with another team member implementing the actual animation playback.
+To close this hole in my practical experience, I set up a small self contained project covering the entire pipeline, from FBX file to in-game animation.

 {{< youtube HWBRe1VqDPw >}}